 If you’re looking for someone whose work was more political, then it’s Gibbons.
 Gibbons partnered with Alan Moore in the mid-’80s to produce Watchmen, a groundbreaking work that both reflected contemporary anxieties and subtly critiqued the superhero concept.
 He returned to Watchmen in 2008, producing the behind-the-scenes book, Watching the Watchmen, to tie into the release of the 2009 film.

 Truly, making comic books requires more than just an imagination.
-It requires an entire consciousness that’s willing and ready to see a world different from what it is now.
+It requires an entire consciousness that’s willing and ready to see a world different from what it is now – not so much like traveling, where you experience the world first hand when you go to Amsterdam on a sightseeing booking tour.